robmanganelly/express-util-tools/README.md

 [![Npm package dependents](https://badgen.net/npm/dependents/express-util-tools)](https://npmjs.com/package/express-util-tools)
 <hr>

-This module is intended to provide some common use functions on Express applications, with zero or almost zero dependencies.
+This package is intended to provide some common use functions on Express applications, with zero or almost zero dependencies.

-Usually, when we are building an express application, we tend to code a lot of boilerplate code that we write and rewrite over and over again.
+Usually, when we are building express applications, we tend to code a lot of boilerplate, over and over again.
+With this package you will only require the features and pass proper data to make it work.

 ## Using

-Install the package as a dependency on your project.
+Install the package as a dependency on your project
 ` npm i express-util-tools `